INDIA: WOMEN OF LADAKH PHOTOGRAPHY TOURS WITH WILD IMAGES

 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.

 The first day of the tour is our arrival day in to Leh.
 Given the high altitude of Leh, we suggest that guests spend as much of the arrival day as possible resting and acclimatising to the mountains.
-Overnight will be at The Grand Dragon Hotel in Leh.
+Overnight will be at a comfortable tourist class hotel in Leh.

 This morning we will rise early to enjoy puja (or early morning prayer) at the incredible monastery of Thiksey.
 We will try to arrive early enough to see the young monks singing to announce the start of prayer and assembling in the prayer hall.
 We will also spend a short time exploring the monastery, including a brief visit to the rooftop which enjoys an incredible view of the Indus Valley.